 - Fresh Grape Tomatoes – Cherry tomatoes also work well.

-- Good Bread – A good crostini or crusty bread is perfect to dip.
-You can also use sturdy corn chips or crackers.
+- Good Bread – A good crunchy crostini or toasted bread is perfect to dip.
+You can also use sturdy corn chips, crackers, or raw vegetables.

 See recipe card for quantities.

-In a cast iron pan over medium heat add olive oil and butter.
+- Sautéing Mushrooms – In a small saucepan over medium heat add olive oil and butter.
 When butter melts add the chopped shiitake mushrooms to the pan.
 Don’t stir too often, let the mushrooms absorb the liquid and brown for 6 minutes.
 Stir, add more olive oil, and let sit again over heat for additional 6 – 8 minutes.
 Remove from heat when the mushrooms are brown and soft with just a slight crispiness to the edges.

-Combine the cheeses and half the mustard into a large bowl.
+- Assemble Dip – Combine goat cheese, cream cheese, and and half the mustard into a medium bowl.
 Add half the mushrooms and continue to stir until incorporated.
-Place mixture into an oven safe dish then top with the tomatoes, pickled peppers, and rim the outside of the dish with remaining mustard.
+Place mixture into an small baking dish or cast iron in an even layer.
+Then top with the tomatoes, pickled peppers, and rim the outside of the dish with remaining mustard.

 Cast iron pans are a great way to bake and serve.
 We use a 9-inch long (16 oz) oval Lodge Cast Iron and a good trivet that can handle the heat when it first comes off.